 After you descend back down Highway 5, take Highway 103 east to land in Bergen Park, where a stone pavilion is calling to host your picnic.
 Along the way, travelers can look north for an amazing view of 14,255-foot Longs Peak.

-Events on the calendar: Mount Evans Ascent Race, Clear Creek County Pack Burro Race in Idaho Springs, Pumpkin Smash in Idaho Springs, Bob Cook Memorial Mount Evans Hill Climb
+Events on the calendar: Mount Evans Ascent Race, Clear Creek County Pack Burro Race in Idaho Springs, Bighorn Sheep Festival in Georgetown, Bob Cook Memorial Mount Evans Hill Climb